johannesdue/chaceweb/data.md

 permalink: /data/
 ---

 How is contemporary antisemitism developing globally and over time?
 A key step towards answering this question is to collect and inspect relevant data.
 As part of the CHACE project, publicly available data is being gathered from a range of sources, including cross-national attitude surveys, global incident monitoring, and victimization surveys.

-As a result of this work, I have created the DIMA (Dimensions of Antisemitism) dataset, which is publicly available at [OSF](https://osf.io/x4vcj/).

 ### Data visualization